awsdocs/aws-security-hub-user-guide/doc_source/findings-filtering-grouping.md

 **To group the findings in a findings list**

-1. Choose the search box\.
+1. On the finding list, choose the **Add filters** box\.

 1. In the menu, under **Grouping**, choose **Group by**\.

-1. In the list, choose the field to use for the grouping\.
+1. In the list, choose the attribute to use for the grouping\.

 1. Choose **Apply**\.